 This is a guest post from Minh Nguyen.
-Minh is a member of our Location Rebel community, and he recently wrote a post in the forums all about his success with UpWork – so I asked him to write about.
+Minh is a member of our Location Rebel community, and he recently wrote a post in the forums all about his success with UpWork – so I asked him to write how to make money freelancing with UpWork quickly.

 His experience is definitely a bit counter-intuitive at times and is different than much of the commonly shared advice on pitching to freelance websites.
 I wanted to share it to give a different perspective, and if you’ve been struggling to find success with these sites, this approach may be worth giving a shot.